HITECHCRIME/HC_SG198_XXX/README.md

 ```

 0:54

-Feign on, reign's on
+feign on, reign's on
-All the things you sought
+all the things you sought
+so play wise, seers eyes
+trapped retinas caught

-Turn to naught for the better,
+turn to naught for the better,
 be(ing) good, bellow tell the truth
 about what you're not
 accepting for the world's views